levitabris/s2_DOI_fetcher/README.md

 # How does it work?

 We basically use the official S2 API to fetch full information with S2-assigned `CorpusId` number.
-The basic lookup quota is pretty generous and shoud suffice most library sizes.
+The basic lookup quota is pretty generous and should suffice most library sizes.